tweaselORG/parse-tunes/docs/README.md

 Ƭ **AppDetailsPlatformInResponseForRequest**: `Object`

-A type mapping from the platforms that can appear in a request to the app details endpoint to the key of the `platformAttributes` object in the response that they cause to be included.
+A type mapping from the platforms that can appear in a request to the app details or search endpoint to the key of the `platformAttributes` object in the response that they cause to be included.

 **`See`**